-Employment on-costs include payroll tax and superannuation contributions and are settled when the respective employee benefit that they relate to are discharged.
 The Commission makes contributions to the South Australian Government and externally managed superannuation schemes.
 These contributions are treated as an expense when they occur.
 There is no liability for payments to beneficiaries as they have been assumed by the superannuation schemes.
 The only liability outstanding at reporting date relates to any contributions due but not yet paid.

-As a result of an actuarial assessment performed by the DTF, the percentage of the proportion of long service leave taken has remained at 42% in 2022 and the average factor for the calculation of the employer superannuation on-costs has increased from 10.1% in 2021 to 10.6% in 2022.
+As a result of an actuarial assessment performed by DTF, the percentage of the proportion of long service leave taken has increased from 42% in 2022 to 43% in 2023 and the average factor for the calculation of the employer superannuation on-costs has increased from 10.6% in 2022 to 11.1% in 2023.
 These rates are used in the employment on-cost calculation.
 The net financial effect of the change on employment on-costs and employee benefit expense is immaterial.